Scroll down to read Mack’s story.

 Born in 2010, Mack is a total goofball.
 Brave one minute, scared of leaf blowing by the next… Looking deep into you soul one minute, accidentally whacking you in the face with his huge head the next.
 Seriously staring into the distance one minute, playing with a stick the next… and through it all he is total eye candy.
 He is just stunning and has such incredible presence.
 He is a bonded pair with the beautiful Cappy and they are never more than a few metres apart.
 It’s so lovely to watch them together.

-2020 has been a great year for Mack – apart from one bout of colic as he pined for Cappy while she was away at the vet hospital for a few days, he has been happy and healthy all year.
+2020 was a great year for Mack – apart from one bout of colic as he pined for Cappy while she was away at the vet hospital for a few days, he was happy and healthy all year.

-He loves his adventure walks through the neighbouring trails – especially when we get to the old jumps from the now defunct Sunshine Coast Eventing course – he LOVES to jump – so we make sure to take him on the long lead rope so he has space to leap up and down the (now empty) water jump!
+He loved his adventure walks through the neighbouring trails – especially when he got to the old jumps from the now defunct Sunshine Coast Eventing course – he LOVES to jump – so we make sure to take him on the long lead rope so he has space to leap up and down the (now empty) water jump!
 A quick splash in the lake on his way home and he’s a very happy boy :-)

 Mack spent most of the year resting and in rehab from his stifle surgery at the end of 2018 and was otherwise happy and healthy.